Strategist, Architect, Founder.

 “Stay hungry, stay foolish.” - Steve Jobs.

 From today to tomorrow, we're always innovating.
-My vision extends beyond making a profit or sealing a business deal, but to brightening beyond one’s day.
+My vision extends beyond making a profit or sealing a business deal, but to defending humanity with incredible technology.

-There is always a place in this world where I can contribute to my community, whether it be my garage or basement.
-And so, with everything I pursue in the future, I will always push them to success.
-My favorite word in this entire word
+There is always a place in this world where I can contribute to the world, whether it be my garage or in a top R&D facility.
+And so, with everything I pursue in the future, I will always lead for success, treating my team’s success above all else, not just my own.

 My journey sprouted from failure, rejection, and realization.
-This consisted of many failed entrepreneurial ventures, scrapped prototypes, and frustrating set backs.
+This consisted of hundreds of failed entrepreneurial ventures, scrapped prototypes, and frustrating set backs.
 My first time being in the face of rejection even though I “gave my best effort” was having zero viewers on my first Youtube video in 5th grade.

 Never before had I put so much time into one task and still failed.